Message from the CEO

-At Health Translation SA we are joining our fellow colleagues, community members, family and friends in our nation’s effort to slow the spread and effect of the Coronavirus (COVID-19).
-As we adopt new ways of working and social distancing we want to take a moment to acknowledge and thank those on the frontline of our health system.
+As we adopt new ways of working and social distancing we want to take a moment to acknowledge and thank frontline health workers, essential workers and researchers.

 - capture and promote COVID-19 research projects taking place in SA